Feb 22 to Feb 23, 2020

 11. The head coach will be sent an e-mail link with instructions on how to enter your team’s roster and print game sheets.
 Teams will only need 1 game sheet per game and you will give the game sheet to the referee at the start of each game.
 When the game is complete we will have tournament volunteers collect the game sheets from the referee.
 Results will be posted immediately on the website once they have been confirmed by tournament staff.

 Player Eligibility & Guest Players/Trialists

 Players officially registered with your team are permitted to participate.
 Suspended players and team officials are not permitted on or about the field of play nor can they attend other functions representing their team during the championships.

 You can only use guest players/trialists to replace players that are missing.
 You cannot use guest players/trialists to increase your current registered roster size of players.
 Except club teams may use trialists to increase their game roster size up to the maximum roster size set out in Section 4.4 (Team Rosters).
 These players must be written on the game sheet beside the line marked “Trialist.
 Each team is permitted to utilize guest players (max of 4) during the competition.
-These players must be registered on an EMSA team for the current outdoor season.
-These players must be registered on an EMSA team for the current outdoor season.
+These players must be registered on an EMSA team for the current indoor season.
 Teams competing in city championships in their age group are allowed to use trialists from the same/lower age group or lower/same tier, in order to replace missing players from the team’s current registered roster.
 The players must be from your same Zone (example: West Zone to West Zone is permitted.
 You cannot have a player from the North Zone playing on a West Zone team).
 The guest player/trialists cannot be from a team that is also playing in City Finals.
 Tier 1, 2, & 3 (Premier/Club A/B) players are eligible as trialists on Premier/Club teams ONLY.
 Please remember that community groups W, X, Y, Z are considered equal.
 The trialist forms must accompany your game sheets when handed into the referee at the start of your game.
 If you are using that trialist more than once during the tournament you will need to make copies of your forms to hand in with each set of game sheets.
 Please note that if you are using an ineligible trialist/guest player your team will default the match.
 Trialists do not require player cards (just the trialist form).
 If you have any questions about the eligibility of a guest player/trialist, please contact the EMSA office ahead of City Finals to verify if that player will be legal or visit the Headquarters location prior to your game.

 Coach/Assistant Coach/Manager Cards

 It is mandatory that all teams have a ref liaison present for all games.
 They must sit with the spectators and wear the appropriate yellow lanyard.
-Teams will have a 15 minute grace period to provide a ref liaison if one is not already appointed at game start.
-After 15 minutes has elapsed and a ref liaison is still not present then the team will forfeit the match.
+Teams will have a 5 minute grace period to provide a ref liaison if one is not already appointed at game start.
+After 5 minutes has elapsed and a ref liaison is still not present then the team will forfeit the match.